MSUTeam/MSU/MSU-Documentation.md

 `_items` is an array containing the items involved in the item action.

 The function returns either `null` or an `integer`.
-If it retunrs null, this means that this skill does not change the Action Point cost of this item action.
+If it returns null, this means that this skill does not change the Action Point cost of this item action.
 Returning an integer means that this skill will make this item action's Action Point cost equal to the returned value.
 By default it returns null for all skills.

 This function can be defined in a skill, and programmed to suit the needs and effects of that skill.